Aryan-dec/Mobile-App/README.md

 Then in the menu at the top of Android Studio, go to Build > Make Project then Build > Buid Bundle(s)/APK(s) > APK.
 Click locate to find APK file.

 The application was built in [Android Studio](https://developer.android.com/studio).

+The application has been tested on an Emulator within Android Studio, devices emuated was Google Pixel 3 and Google Pixel C.